IDGCaptainRussia94/Terraria-SGAmod/README.md

 --Added:

--Prismal Air Tank, Prismal Diving Gear, Fluid Displacer, Normal Quiver
+-Prismal Air Tank, Prismal Diving Gear, Fluid Displacer, Normal Quiver, Magus Slippers, Star Collector, Murky Charm

+-Shields have been expanded into a full sub-set of weapons with these new additions: Dank Wood Shield, Riot Shield

+-Changes to the vanilla drowing mechanic: drowning for more than 5 seconds causes the damage to start increasing gradually

 --Changed:

 -Space Diver Armor visual overhaul!

+-Cobalt Wraith has undergone some changes to try to make the fight more fair and less running away

+-Finally fixed the Dank Shrines, there should now always be atleast one narrow entry point at highest top

 -Terra Diving Gear has been moved later into progression

+-Added Bone Throwing Knives to the list of items the Ninja Stash can summon on attacks

--Demonsteppers can be hidden on your player to disable the doube jump
+-Demonsteppers can be hidden on your player to disable the double jump

+-Owning the Caliburn Compass in your inventory is now required to lesson the darkness of the Dark Sector

+-Yoyo Gauntlet has been moved to post golem, it was honestly too strong for pre-plantera

+-Reworked Shooting Star: Less Damage, less overall mana usage, speeds up as you hold it down for longer causing more accurate hits, scales with mana sickness now.

+-Buffed Joyrider: Grants far more flight time per bullet damage, base flight time reduced, is no longer restricted to basic bullets

+-Nerfed Dragon Commander: now does cause immunity frames to make cross-weapon damage stacking less viable

 -Nerfed Tidal Charm: only gives half as much breath now

--Owning the Caliburn Compass in your inventory is now required to lesson the darkness of the Dark Sector
+-Nerfed Lunar Slime Heart: no longer grants any listed defense (having buffs/debuffs still gives defense)

+-Nerfed Gunsmith's Belt of Tools: had a hidden 25% reload bonus, is now 20% and mentioned

+-Removed Moist Stone's slowing debuffs when mined, reverted to previous state

+-Adjusted item prices

 --Fixed:

--Stone Aura Staff hurting friendly NPCs
+-Lunar Slime Heart giving twice as much defense than what was listed

+-Kou Sash using the wrong Jab-lin accessory in its crafting recipe

+-Various issues relating to Dank Wood Doors

+-Shooting the moist walls triggering the slowdown effect; it now only triggers if your holding a mining tool

+-Serious Sam 4 line with Draken not saying what I inteded it to